pulumi/pulumi/README.md

-# Pulumi Fabric
+# Pulumi

-The Pulumi Fabric ("Pulumi") is a framework and toolset for creating reusable cloud services.
+Pulumi is a framework and toolset for creating reusable cloud services.

+This repo contains the core SDKs, CLI, and libraries, most notably the Pulumi Engine itself.

 If you are learning about Pulumi for the first time, please [visit our docs website](https://docs.pulumi.com/).